Lilian-Waitiki/Data-Cleaning-and-EDA-Using-MYSQL/README.md

 # Data-Cleaning-and-EDA-Using-MYSQL
+Tech firms around the globe are fighting the economic slowdown.
+The slow consumer spending, higher interest rates by central banks and strong dollars overseas are hinting towards possible recession and tech firms have started laying employees off.
+This economic slowdown has made Meta recently fire 13% of its workforce, which amounts to more than 11,000 employees.This dataset contains the layoffs in different companies from different industries around the world between 2020 and 2023. <br>
-This project contains the layoffs in different countries.
-It consists of the data cleaning process I used in MySQL.
+The project consists of the data cleaning process I used in MySQL, the Exploratory Data Analysis (EDA), and the insights I got from this analysis.
 <br>Data Source: https://www.kaggle.com/datasets/swaptr/layoffs-2022

 The data contained in this dataset pertains to various companies and their layoff statistics. <br>The dataset includes the following columns: <br>